trayanmomkov/jos/README.md

 but the main functionality is there.

 For GPU mode, the main
-calculations have to be translated from byte code to OpenCL.
+calculations are translated from byte code to OpenCL.
 This is done by Aparapi library.
 This code is located in methods:
  - SimulationLogicImpl.**calculateNewValues**(int i);
  - CollisionCheck.**run**();